 Throughout our evolutionary history, men have had to adapt to women’s preferences; and women, in turn, had to adapt to men’s preferences.

 Women have responded to men’s preferences by highlighting their youth and health.
-They have done so by an interest in clothing and fashion, makeup and anti-ageing products.
-In extreme cases, some opt for cosmetic surgery as well.
+They have done so through an interest in clothing and fashion, makeup and anti-ageing products.
+In extreme cases, they opt for cosmetic surgery as well.

 4. Why do Girls and Guys (Sometimes) Cheat?

 But we still need to understand them.
 Our goal here is neither to criticize nor to praise human behaviour.